702-625-0898 Russ4bham@gmail.com

 For Bellingham City Council At-Large

-Russ has deep roots in Bellingham.
-Since coming here to attend Western Washington University in the 1980s, he has built his life, family, and community in Bellingham.
-He has been an engaged member of our community for the last 40 years and has been doing the work to push beyond the status quo and improve lives through his advocacy and collaboration with our community’s local nonprofits, charities, and civil servants.
-Russ is running to leverage this experience on the City Council to effect the change Bellingham needs.
+My roots in Bellingham are 40 years deep!
+Since coming here to attend Western Washington University in the 1980s, Bellingham has been my home.
+I built my life here, raised my family, and developed community in Bellingham.
+I am an engaged member of our community for the last 40 years.
+I started doing the work at WWU and haven’t stopped since.
+I am not interested in the status quo and continually work to improve the lives of others.
+Running for Bellingham City Council is a calling and the culmination of my life’s work of service leadership.
+I believe in Bellingham and will continue my advocacy and collaboration with our community’s local nonprofits, charities, and civil servants.

 Russ Whidbee's Family